Collection of Rare Foreign Books

 It may be difficult to believe that Dee, being a very educated person, became so interested in the world of spirits.
 But Dee just believed that magic is a way of obtaining the Knowledge — the idea that angels can give such one that he cannot find on earth had an irresistible fascination for Dee.
 It should be noted that in the St. John of Damascus' book, which is stored in our library, notate bene are made near texts and phrases about angels.
 It seems that in the clerics' writings, he sought and found confirmation of his thoughts about the angelic information transfer.

 From his contemporaries' point of view, Dee has been linked with dark forces and was in contact not only with the angels, but also with the devil.
-Magic is still widely associated with the obscurantism of the Middle Ages, but in the collections of the regional library, you can find a lot of religious scholars' publications, which made in XVII–XVIII centuries.
-They are dedicated to the universal, or general, magic, which was a scientific term for those scholars.
-It should be noted that Dee wanted to overcome the split between the Protestant and Catholic churches by referring to the theology of the early centuries of Christianity, and thus creating a universal world religion.
+Magic is still widely associated with the obscurantism of the Middle Ages, but in the collections of the regional library, you can find a lot of religious scholars' publications, which made in

 Searching for extracting secret information led Doctor Dee to almost the main hobby of his lifetime — the study of «magical» properties of crystals and «crystalmancy», the art of predictions with them.
 It is said that Dee, among other magical crystals, had the beryl ring which could cause vision not only for Dee but also for the audience.
 The most significant John Dee’s «magic crystal» was a mirror made of polished obsidian (volcanic glass) which the Spaniards brought from faraway Mexico.
 Apparently, it was a real relic that the Aztecs and John Dee used for one purpose — for divination.
-The proof of this version is the interesting fact that the name of the all-seeing, all-knowing Tezcatlipoca, the god of volcanoes and volcanic glass, can be translated as «smoking mirror».
-Properties of Aztec obsidian mirror were so unusual that Elizabeth herself visited his teacher to become familiar with this magical instrument.
-Preserved records of the time tell us that John Dee, who was always carrying this mirror with him, watched it for the events that took place at large distances from it.
-For example, he saw the envious incited mob that burned it «witching» house with a unique collection of ancient manuscripts, rarities and the chamber for a «mirror of visions.»
+The proof of this version is the interesting fact that the name of the

 Between XVI and XVII centuries, the glory of this erudite Englishman spread throughout Europe.
 It even came to Russia, and Russian tsar invited him as a scientific advisor, promising a luxurious salary, big house and post which would have made the scientist, as stated in a tsar’s letter, «one of the most important people in Russia."
-Modern scholars consider that the tsar was trying to re-recruit the famous spy.
-But John Dee refused from such a tempting offer, for reasons which only he knew.
-Son of astrologer and agent John Dee, Arthur Dee (1579–1651), physician and heir to the family tradition, was introduced to the Tsar Mikhail Fedorovich in 1621 and began serving as his personal physician.
-He not only had access to the secrets of the Russian court but was also able to establish a reliable courier service with London via Russian merchants, which allowed the British government to obtain first-hand information.
-But finally Dee lost confidence and was sent back to England.
+Modern scholars consider that the tsar was trying to

 John Dee died in 1609 in absolute poverty, and his house and unique library were destroyed and burned.
 There is a legend that John Dee hid his notes in the cedar chest with a false bottom and they have passed from hand to hand for a long time, totally undiscovered.
-Only a half-century later the secret was accidentally found by a certain Mr Jones.
-After that, part of the manuscripts were burned by a maid because she accidentally used manuscripts while baking.
-But another part fell into the hands of Elios Ashlon, who became interested in his finding and started collecting Dee’s diaries, scattered throughout Europe.
-In 1659 in London, theologian Méric Florence Estienne Casaubon has published a John Dee’s «spiritual diary», describing its communication with the spirits.
+Only a

 St. John of Damascus' book, described in the article, earlier belonged to the Library of Vyatka Theological Seminary, and we are left wondering who brought it to Vyatka and when.
-Was it bought by wise priest-scientists at the book bazaars?
-Did it left from his son, the physician of the Tsar Mikhail Fedorovich, in the depths of the Ambassadorial Department, and from there, like the books of Boris Ivanovich Morozov (1590–1661), sent to Vyatka?
-Traces of this book’s tour to various countries and villages are lost in the mists of history.
+Was it bought by wise

 There is no information about John Dee’s books on web sites of Russian libraries, so we can think that we are the only owners of his autograph in the country.